56azalea/Ramen-One-click/README.md

 Tables are created inside full_db, which represent each user type (Customer Service, Customer, Administrator), necessary objects (Ramen Company, Ramen Product, Mukbang Creator, Mukbang Show, Post), as well as the relationships between components mentioned earlier.
 There are 11 tables total.
 After each table creation, there is INSERT INTO method, which adds example data into the corresponding table.
 For any attributes that are foreign keys, they refer to their parent keys.

-## Flask app
+## flask-app
 Within `flask-app/` folder, there are three parts: `src/`, `app.py`, and `Dockerfile`.

 ### `src`
 There are four new folders made inside src folder, which represent each corresponding wireframe.
-1. `one_pick` is a blueprint and a wireframe for Customer Service, where that user can get public posts and make a new post in the DB.
+#### `one_pick` is a blueprint and a wireframe for Customer Service, where that user can get public posts and make a new post in the DB.
-1. `ramen_on` is a blueprint and a wireframe for Customer, where the user can get mukbang shows from the DB.
+#### `ramen_on` is a blueprint and a wireframe for Customer, where the user can get mukbang shows from the DB.
-1. '`register_prod` is a blueprint and a wireframe for Administrator, where the user can get registerd products, get companies of the registered products, and post a new ramen product to the DB.
+#### '`register_prod` is a blueprint and a wireframe for Administrator, where the user can get registerd products, get companies of the registered products, and post a new ramen product to the DB.
-1. `review` is a blueprint and a wireframe for Customer, where the user can post a review for a product to the DB.
+#### `review` is a blueprint and a wireframe for Customer, where the user can post a review for a product to the DB.
-1. `__init__.py` is a python file that contains some set up for the application. webapp is the connected user and full_db is the connected database.
+#### `__init__.py` is a python file that contains some set up for the application. webapp is the connected user and full_db is the connected database.
 This file imports the various routes -- four wireframes mentioned above.
 Blueprints for each wireframe is registered, which have '/ramen_oneclick' as a common url prefix.

 ### `app.py`
 app.py file creates the app object using the local host and port 4000.